garrandall/popular-music-data/tracks/the-politics-of-dancing-re-flex.md

 You're gonna get out the way

 The politics of dancing
-The politics of, ooh, feeling good
+The politics of, oh feeling good
 The politics of moving, aha
 If this message's understood

 The politics of dancing
-The politics of, ooh, feeling good
+The politics of, oh feeling good
 The politics of moving, aha
 If this message's understood